Contentious Probate Solicitors

 Using mediation for inheritance disputes

 Mediation is often the most effective way to deal with contentious probate while minimising the conflict involved.
-This involves the various parties involved in the dispute attending a round table meeting with their legal representatives and an independent mediator to discuss the issues involved and try to agree an amicable solution.
+This involves the various parties working with an independent mediator to discuss the issues involved and try to agree an amicable solution.

-The mediator acts as a neutral third-party, helping to facilitate the discussion.
-They ensure the discussion stays productive and are there to defuse any potential conflict.
-This approach usually allows inheritance disputes to be resolved faster and at lower cost, while helping to preserve positive relationships between the parties involved.
+The mediator acts as a neutral third-party, helping to facilitate discussion between the parties and their lawyers.
+They ensure the discussion stays productive and are there to defuse any unnecessary conflict.
+This approach usually allows inheritance disputes to be resolved faster and at lower cost, while helping to preserve positive relationships between the parties involved and avoid publicity.

-Any agreement reached through mediation will be recorded in a Memorandum of Understanding.
+Any agreement reached through mediation will be recorded in a settlement agreement.
 This provides written evidence of what the parties agreed, which can be referred to if later required during subsequent proceedings.

 Time limits for contentious probate claims

-The time limits for challenging a Will depend on the situation and reason for the challenge, however, it is usually easier to challenge a Will before probate has been granted and in particular before the bequests have been distributed.
+The time limits for challenging a Will depend on the precise situation and reason for the challenge, however, it is usually easier to challenge a Will before probate has been granted and in particular before the estate has been distributed.
 It is worth noting that there is no time limit to contest a Will on the grounds of fraud.

-If you wish to enter a caveat, you will need to do so before probate is granted.
-Once a caveat has been entered, you can apply to extend the caveat at any time.
+If you wish to enter a caveat, you will need to do so before a grant of probate or letters of administration is obtained.
+Once a caveat has been entered, you can apply to extend the caveat shortly before it is due to expire.

-If you wish to make a claim in relation to how an Executor has handled probate, you will usually need to do so within 6 years of the issue occurring.
+If you wish to make a claim of negligence in relation to an executor who has handled probate, you will usually need to do so within 6 years of when you first suffered a financial loss.

 The cost of dealing with contentious probate matters will depend entirely on the circumstances, including how complex the issues involved are and how long it takes to resolve the dispute.